Approved in Tarvisio, Italy, 23 September 2023.

 10.3.
 Dissolution of FEPA

 10.3.1.
-At the request of the Board or upon request of more than two thirds of the Members, the FEPA can be dissolved by Congress.
+At the request of the Board or upon request of more than two-thirds of the Members, a proposal for FEPA dissolution can be put on the agenda of the next Congress.

 10.3.2.
-Such Congress called for the dissolution of FEPA will require a presence of three quarters of all Members by person or by proxy.
-For the motion to be carried, it requires a quorum of three quarters of the votes present.
+A Congress cannot consider the dissolution of FEPA unless three-quarters of all Members are present in person or by proxy.
+For the motion to be carried, it requires the support of three-quarters of the votes present.

 10.3.3.
-In case of the dissolution of FEPA any assets will be used as decided by Congress.
+In case of the dissolution of FEPA any assets will be distributed as decided by Congress.

 10.4.1.
 The official FEPA language is English.